- Support Vue

 It is often overlooked that the source of truth in Vue applications is the raw

-data object - a Vue instance simply proxies access to it.
-Therefore, if you have a piece of state that should be shared by multiple instances, you can simply share it by identity:
+data object - a Vue instance only proxies access to it.
+Therefore, if you have a piece of state that should be shared by multiple instances, you can share it by identity:

 sourceOfTruth is mutated, both